UnterbergerC/Stats4DS/README.md

 # Stats4DS
-This is the repo for my work in the STatistics for Data Science in Python Course.
+This is the repo for my work in the Statistics for Data Science in Python Course.